PierreGode/Linux-Active-Directory-join-script/README.md

 Updated. :
-also the ability to choose if clients should have sudo rights or not ( clients will be sudo by default ) if you seclect no on this option there i no need for an AD group "LINUXCOMPUTERsudoers" in active directory, all domain users will have nonsudo  access. "notice this option can not be combined with the option YES on ssh-allow"
+also the ability to choose if clients should have sudo rights or not ( clients will be sudo by default ) if you seclect no on this option there is no need for an AD group "LINUXCOMPUTERsudoers" in active directory, all domain users will have nonsudo  access. "notice this option can not be combined with the option YES on ssh-allow"

 Updates:
 added join to ubuntu clients with debug mode. debugmode will open 2 terminals and will post information while you run the script.

+Comming updates: the option to paste a path for a correct OU were the machine will me setup. ( the defoult OU is CN=Computers,DC=domain,DC=com )

-This will make the cleanest setup possible. no @ in names or in home folder home folder will be /home/domain.com/you
+This will make the cleanest setup possible. no @ in names or in home folder home folder will be /home/domain.com/user
 User name will be only set as "you" without /myad/you or you@domain.com just clean. this is to prevent complications for developers when building code
 After reboot just login with you AD account "you" and password... again.. no @ or / is needed, just "user" to test access of a user execute in terminal from administrator account: id user